 Take a look at yourself.
 Are you effectively supporting and leading your team?
 Your key role as a sales manager is to develop your team and lead them to achieve your goals.
 Have you implemented the right management process to make this happen?

 How do you train new hires?
 What ongoing training do you provide to existing team members?
 Are there any changes you'd like to make to your training program?
 What can you do to energize your team?

 7. Where are my leads coming from?

 You'll never hit your sales goal if your lead pipeline dries up.
 Documenting your key lead sources is important, and you should update the list on a regular basis.
 Where are you getting the most leads?
+How have they progressed this month?
 Are you getting enough or will you need to pick up the pace?

 8. How's my marketing?

 One of the most important relationships in any organization is the relationship between marketing and sales.
 Marketing helps clarify your message and push it out to your audience.
 Are you and your team working well with marketing?
 Are they aligned with your prospects' needs?

 This may be listed last, but it's the most important.
 Take the opportunity to evaluate your offering.
 Does it still add value?
 Is the value clearly communicated?
 Is your pricing in line with market expectations?